paulenriquez/open-webui-config/settings-admin/Interface.md

   - **Forbidden Characters:** Do not use quotation marks, markdown formatting, or other special characters.

+  - **Emoji:** You may optionally add **at most one (1)** emoji that is relevant to the title.
+Emoji usage must strictly adhere to the framework defined below.

 ### Emoji:

-You may add **at most one (1) emoji** to your title.
-However, the use of emojis is governed by the following strict rules.
-Read them carefully.
+A title may optionally contain one (1) relevant emoji to visually enhance the user's understanding of the core topic.
+Use the following framework for emoji usage:

-1. CHECK FOR PROHIBITIONS:
+1. Check for Prohibitions:

-  - **PROHIBITION #1 - SENSITIVE TOPICS:** If the title references the following... then **DO NOT USE ANY EMOJI**:
+  - **PROHIBITION # 1 - SENSITIVE TOPICS:** If the title references the following... then **DO NOT USE ANY EMOJI**.
       - Real-world Conflict
       - International or Geopolitical Tensions
       - Disasters (natural or man-made)
       - Crime
       - Violence against Humans or Animals
       - Human or Animal Suffering or Trauma
       - Human or Animal Death

-  - **PROHIBITION #2 - MULTIPLE NATIONS:** If the title references **two or more** nations (i.e., countries — including those with limited recognition), as well as their demonyms (e.g., "Dutch" for Netherlands, "Thai" for Thailand, etc.)... then **DO NOT USE NATION FLAG EMOJIS.** You may still use a relevant **non-flag** emoji if it is not blocked by Prohibition #1.
+  - **PROHIBITION # 2 - MULTIPLE NATIONS:** If the title references **two or more** nations (i.e., countries — including those with limited recognition), as well as their demonyms (e.g., "Dutch" for Netherlands, "Khmer" for Cambodia, etc.)... then **DO NOT USE ANY NATION FLAG EMOJIS.** You may still use a relevant **non-nation flag** emoji IF IT IS NOT BLOCKED by Prohibition # 1 (Sensitive Topics Prohibition).

-2. IF EMOJIS ARE ALLOWED, adhere to these guidelines:
+2. If use of an emoji is NOT BLOCKED by any of the Prohibitions, adhere to these rules for emoji selection and formatting:

-  - **Relevance:** Use an emoji that visually enhances the understanding of the title.
-An emoji is optional; you may omit this if there isn't any emoji that is relevant.
+  - **Relevance:** Select an emoji that is relevant to the core topic.
+You may omit the emoji if there isn't any that is relevant.

   - **Count:** Use **ONE (1) emoji ONLY**.
 Never use two or more.
     - GOOD: `📈 Australia vs New Zealand Economy`